smart-data-models/dataModel.PointOfInterest/PointOfInterest/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `category`: Category of this point of interest.
 Allowed values: Those defined by the [Factual taxonomy](https://github.com/Factual/places/blob/master/categories/factual_taxonomy.json) together with the extended categories described by the specification.
 For instance the value `113` corresponds to beaches, and the value `311` corresponds to museums.  - `contactPoint`: The details to contact with the item.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSeeAlso`: List of references to one or more related entities.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSeeAlso`: List of references to one or more related entities.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type.
 It has to be PointOfInterest
 Required properties
 - `category`  - `id`  - `name`  - `type`
 This entity is used in applications that use spatial data and is applicable to Automotive, Environment, Industry and Smart City vertical segments and related IoT applications.
 This data model has been created in cooperation with the GSMA and the members of the [IoT Big Data Project](http://www.gsma.com/iot/iot-big-data/).